google/fonts/ProjectChecklist.md

 Web font sanitiser, used by Firefox and Chromium to reject buggy binary font files.
 **Your OTF and TTF files must pass its checks.**

+Install [homebrew](#homebrew) (as above) then:

+    brew tap bramstein/webfonttools;
+    brew update;
     brew install ots --HEAD; # install

 Use it like this:

-    ot-sanitiser font.ttf; # run on a single file
+    ot-sanitiser font.ttf;

-(When run and no output appears, it means the file is good.)
+When run and no output appears, it means the file is good.

 ##### fontbakery